Sedalia Public Library Governance

 Current Board of Trustees:

-Norman Bell, President
+Norman Bell, Vice-President

 Sedalia Public Library will be a reliable community resource and a center of intellectual freedom serving primarily the residents of the Sedalia Public Library District and secondarily the residents of the Pettis County area by acquiring, organizing and disseminating books, non-print materials and services including electronic access that help educate, enrich, entertain and inform.